solo-io/solo-cop/blogs/workspaces/Intro.md

 ![Global Workspace](./images/global-workspace.png)

 ### Management Plane Configuration Namespace
-It is recommended that a user store their Gloo Mesh Configuration (VirtualGateways/RouteTables/Policies/etc.) in the management plane unless otherwise stated.
-To make sure the correct configuration makes it to the right workspace, its recommended to create a `config` namespace per workspace in the mgmt plane like so.
+It is recommended that a user apply their Gloo Mesh configuration (VirtualGateways/RouteTables/Policies/etc.) in the management plane cluster unless otherwise advised.
+For simplicity, debug-ability and to avoid conflicts, it is also recommended to create a dedicated `config` namespace per workspace like shown below.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2